joncombe/django-raw-query/README.md

 django-raw-query
 ===

 Django's ORM is excellent: use it.
-But there are times when raw database queries are preferable or unavoidable.
+But there are times when raw database queries are preferable.

 This tiny class helps you interact with your database.
 It saves a bit of typing, that's all.
 It doesn't hold your hand and it assumes your SQL is valid.